 Once in a while, you may see a dog with blue and brown within the same eye.
 This condition is called split-eye.
 It is caused by the random pigment loss associated with the merle gene.

 Despite that, blue isn’t the sole eye color displayed by individuals of these two breeds.
 These shepherds and huskies frequently boast brown and golden eyes, too.
 Some of them mix it up with their eyes — think one brown eye and one blue eye, for example.
-If your dog has blue eyes and anything about them worries you, don’t hesitate to get him to the veterinarian.
+If your dog has blue eyes and anything about them worries you, don’t hesitate to get them to the veterinarian.

 English cocker spaniels, English setters and Dalmatians with blue eyes often are deaf, for example.
 However, no known correlation exists between blue eyes and vision impairment in the doggie world.

-If you have a newborn puppy in your care, don’t be surprised if he has blue eyes.
+Are all puppies born with blue eyes?
+If you have a newborn puppy in your care, don’t be surprised if they has blue eyes.
 Neonatal puppies all have deep blue eyes, but do they stay blue?
 No, and the coloration rapidly changes into a different permanent color for most puppies, often starting around the time they’re 4 weeks old.